What is a blunt?

 Fill the empty tobacco wrapping with ground cannabis.
 For a standard size cigarillo, one to two grams is plenty, though if you’re sharing your blunt, are an experienced roller, or are using a blunt wrap, you should be able to fit a bit more.

 Step 5: Roll the blunt wrap

 Roll the cannabis between your fingers to pack the blunt evenly.
 Be careful: If the wrap isn’t moist enough, it may crack.

 Once you’ve packed and shaped the blunt, tuck the wrap under itself and wet the inside of the exposed edge from end to end.
 Use your fingers to smooth out any wrinkles.

 Tip: If you poke a hole or if the blunt cracks while you’re working with it, you can use the gummy adhesive from a rolling paper to repair it.

-Step 6-7: Bake the blunt and enjoy!
+Step 6: Bake (or seal) the blunt, and enjoy!